 Canister filters usually have three media trays.
-For most goldfish aquariums, the best arrangement of media is large in the bottom, medium media in the middle and an open cell foam pad in the top tray.
+For most goldfish aquariums, the best arrangement of media is a large size in the bottom, medium-size media in the middle, and an open-cell foam pad in the top tray.

 I am assuming that your filter flow is bottom up as is the case for most canister filters.

 This arrangement slows the water flow down as it passes the bacteria clinging to the filter media giving them more time to process the waste.

 Notice I haven’t discussed anything about filter media being used to filter the water.

 Its primary purpose is to increase the surface area within the filter so increasing the number of bacteria that can colonize it.

 The filter media does provide limited filtering of the water, which is why you place the larger media in the bottom of your filter, and the foam pad at the top.
 This arrangement stops larger particles that are sucked into the filter from quickly clogging the pad.

 On some filters, as the foam pad gets clogged, it can dislodge, float to the top of the filter and clog the outlet.
 If this becomes a problem, discard the foam pad and fill the top tray with medium filter media.

 Large filter media, sometimes called pre-filter media, is usually made up of hard ceramic shapes about ½” long by ½” (12mm) round or hexagon with a hole through the center.
 It is placed in the bottom tray of your filter.